jhonrocha/graphql-hooks/packages/graphql-hooks-mock-client/README.md

 You can use it also in your application to mock some of the requests by enabling the `fallbackOnFetch` option.
 In that case it will fall back to the normal `GraphQLClient` behavoir when an operation mock is not provided.

+Check out the [create-react-app example tests](examples/create-react-app/test) for a more in-depth usage example.

 ### API

 ## `GraphQLMockClient`